makrai/notes/karthikeyan20-cross-ling-ability-of-mBERT-iclr.md

 # 1 Intro

-* We analyze the two-languages version of M-BERT (B-BERT, for bilingual BERT, from now on) in three orthogonal dimensions:
+* We analyze the two-languages version of M-BERT, bilingual BERT (B-BERT) in three orthogonal dimensions:
   * linguistic properties and similarities of target and source languages;
   * network architecture, and
   * input and learning objective